Tour Duration: 4 Days / 3 Nights

 - Single supplement is applicable for the hotels only.
 You might not be provided separate cabins on the boat at Sundarbans, even if you pay for the single supplement, based on the availability.

 - All the breakfasts, 3 lunches, and 2 dinners are included on the trip.
 You need to pay for the rest of the lunches and dinners during your trip.
-A meal on a decent local restaurant will cost about $2-$5 US.
+A meal at a decent local restaurant will cost about $2-$5 US.

 - Vegetarian food will not be an issue on our boat at Sundarbans.